-English Church Architecture -
+English Church Architecture.

-ALDWARK, St. Stephen (SE 467 634) (November 2014)
+ALDWARK, St. Stephen (SE 467 634),

-(Bedrock: Permian to Triassic, Sherwood Sandstone Group)
+(Bedrock: Permian to Triassic, Sherwood Sandstone Group.)

-To consider first the plan in greater detail, the church is essentially cruciform, with "transepts" terminating in semi-octagons, extending the width of the building to within a close approximation of its length.
-The axial west/east section is formed of just a nave and sanctuary, for there is no real chancel, the distance from the east end of the nave to the sanctuary E. wall being barely twice the width of the space across the altar.
-The stumpy "piers" around the "crossing" (insofar as these terms are applicable) serve chiefly to support the roof timbers.
-The short northwest tower rises in two stages, supported by diagonal buttresses, to a spire with a projecting square base supported on a corbel table.
-It would be entirely detached but for the connecting entrance passage, from which internal doors open into the nave, both to the east and the south.
+St. Stephem's church, Aldwark, illustrates Lamb's style very well.
+Constructed in 1846-53 to one of Lamb's notoriously unorthodox designs, the building is characterised by its eccentric plan, the intentionally odd juxtaposition of building materials, and the frenetic timber roof in which the principal objective appears to be pile complexity upon complexity.
+Such a building is difficult to describe in conventional terms, and, indeed, even the orientation of St. Stephen's can be quite difficult to make out on a foggy November day, with no sun to cast shadow.
+The key lies in recognising that the large circular window demarcates the east end, where its function is to light the sanctuary.
+The church is essentially cruciform, with 'transepts' terminating in semi-octagons, extending the width of the building to within a close approximation of its length.
+The axial west/east section is comprised to all intents and purposes of a nave and sanctuary only, for there is no real chancel, the distance from the east end of the nave to the sanctuary east wall being barely twice the width of the altar.
+The stumpy 'piers' around the 'crossing' (insofar as these terms are applicable) serve chiefly to support the roof timbers.
+The short tower rises in two stages to the northwest and is capped by a spire with a splayed, square base.
+It would be entirely detached but for a connecting entrance passage, from which internal doors open into the nave, to the east and the south.